 B.A.
 Brown University; M.A.
 Harvard University; Ph.
 D. Brown University

-Associate Professor of Biological Science
+Associate Professor Emerita of Biological Sciences

 Retired professor whose research and expertise was focused on immunology.

 Beverly A. Blazar, Associate Professor of Biological Science, is a specialist in immunology with particular interest in viruses and the immune response to them.
 She was a member of the Department of Biological Sciences at Wellesley College.
 She received her Bachelor’s degree from Brown University, a Master’s degree from Harvard University and her Doctoral Degree in Biology from Brown University.
 While at Harvard she was a fellow of the National Science Foundation.
 After receiving her Ph.D. she was a postdoctoral fellow in the Department of Tumorbiology at the Karolinska Institute in Stockholm, Sweden where she received support from the Fogarty International Foundation and the National Institutes of Health.
 (Before joining the Wellesley faculty in 1986 she was an Assistant Professor at Harvard Medical School).